by Jeff Blakley

 Presented with this image, what can we learn about Homestead from it?
 The buildings in the image are numbered: 1.
 Duval’s store & P.O., 2.
 Free’s “, 3.
 Evans Hotel, 4. store, 5.
 F E C Depot.

 “Duval’s store” refers to that of Alfred T. Duval, who was born in Mississippi in about 1847.
-In 1900, he lived in Cocoanut Grove, where his nearby neighbors included Colonel Obadiah Boaz, a member of the 1902-1903 Krome Cape Sable Expedition and William Fuzzard, a pioneer in Cutler.
+In 1900, he lived in Cocoanut Grove, where his nearby neighbors included Colonel Obadiah Boaz, a member of the 1903-1904 Krome Cape Sable Expedition and William Fuzzard, a pioneer in Cutler.
 In 1910, Duval was enumerated as a “general merchant” in Homestead.
+In the September 1, 1911 issue of the Miami Metropolis, it was noted that he was “putting up a post office building and will put in new lock boxes and furniture.”
 Alfred was one of the electors who voted to incorporate the Town of Homestead in January of 1913.
 He died in Miami in 1936 and is buried in the Miami City Cemetery.

 “Free’s “” refers to John Ulric Free, an early homesteader in the area who claimed his land in 1907.
-Free sold this store in about 1911 to Walter J. Tweedell.
+According to the Miami Metropolis of September 1, 1911, Free had sold his store to Walter J. Tweedell.

 “Evans Hotel” refers to what is now called the Hotel Redland.
 Tom and Floretta Evans claimed their homestead on July 22, 1909 and paid cash for it on April 18, 1910.
 Despite what Jean Taylor wrote in her book, that the Evans bought the hotel in 1912, the evidence I unearthed in the research for this post indicates that the Evans assumed ownership of the hotel earlier, perhaps as early as the fall of 1910.
 In the 1910 census, taken on April 21, 1910, the Evans family was in Precinct 14 in Redland.

-“store” is the Campbell Bros. general store, located adjacent to the Hotel Redland on what was then Railroad (now Flagler) Avenue.
+“store” is the Campbell Bros. general store, owned by T. A. and N. W. Campbell, located adjacent to the Hotel Redland on what was then Railroad (now Flagler) Avenue.

 When we turn the postcard over, we see this: